4 most popular spread betting strategies

 If the price breaks above the resistance level, the order will be filled, and your trade will be open; however, if the price doesn’t reach that level, your order won’t be filled.

-By placing a strategic stop-loss order before entering a trade, you could protect yourself from significant losses if a fake out were to happen.
+By placing a strategic stop-loss order before entering a trade, you could protect yourself from significant losses if a fake-out occurs.

 Reversal spread betting strategy

-Reversals in the market happen when the price moves in one direction and sharply changes in another direction.
-This could happen after a solid move to the upside or downside and the price reaches one of the key support or resistance levels.
+Reversals in the market happen when the price moves in one direction and then sharply changes in another direction.
+This could happen after a solid move to the upside or downside, and the price reaches one of the key support or resistance levels.

 Reversals, like breakout and trending markets, can be traded in both bull and bear markets.

-Something to remember about reversals is that it can be mistaken for a retracement.
+Something to remember about reversals is that they could be mistaken for a retracement.
 Retracements are short movements in the opposite direction, which could be mistaken for a reversal.

 In order to confirm that the price is retracing instead of reversing, you could use the Fibonacci retracement tool.
 If the price reaches key levels on the tool, it could confirm that the price is retracing; however, if it breaks those key levels on the Fibonacci tool, it could signal a reversal.

-Another technique you could use to confirm a reversal is through candlestick patterns as well as chart patterns.
+Another technique you could use to confirm a reversal is through candlestick patterns and chart patterns.
 Candlestick patterns such as the pin bar or engulfing candlesticks are known to signal a reversal, although that’s not always the case because nothing in the market is guaranteed.

 Chart patterns such as the double top or bottom could also signal a price reversal, showing that the price has failed to break above previous highs or lows.